 COVID-19 disease is a systemic infection commonly seen in males and individuals with comorbidities.
-Although its pathophysiology has not been fully elucidated, it manifests with hematological findings and increased levels of proinflammatory cytokines associated with pulmonary infection and severe lung damage (3, 15, and 16).
-In our study, the presence of chronic disease was found to be an independent risk factor for 28-day mortality, which is consistent with the results found in literature.
+Although its pathophysiology has not been fully elucidated, it shows itself with hematological findings and increased levels of proinflammatory cytokines associated with pulmonary infection and severe lung damage (3, 15, 16).
+In our study, the presence of chronic disease was found to be an independent risk factor for 28-day mortality, which is consistent with the literature.

-The patients with critical/severe COVID-19 have a poor prognosis and high mortality rates.
-In studies, the rate of patients with critical/serious manifestation ranges between 18.9 % and 63.3 % (16-18).
+Critical/severe patient group in COVID-19 disease has poor prognosis and high mortality rates.
+In studies, the rate of critical / serious patients ranges between 18.9 % and 63.3 % (16-18).
 In our study, this rate was 27.5 %.
-The number of patients receiving intensive care and mechanical ventilation support is similar to that found in the literature.
+The number of patients receiving intensive care and mechanical ventilation support is similar to literature.

-In various studies, the mortality rate varies between 5 % and 7.2 % and this rate is correlated with age (19, 20).
+The mortality rate varies between 5 % and 7.2 % in various studies and this rate is correlated with age (19, 20).
 In our study, the patients were evaluated for 28-day mortality and the rate was found to be 12.4 %.
-According to the clinical classification, the mortality is relatively high in the critical and serious groups, and the coexistence of typical CT findings in these groups is remarkable.
+According to the clinical classification, mortality is relatively high in the critical and serious groups, and the coexistence of typical CT findings in this group is remarkable.

 COVID-19 is a systemic infection affecting the hematological system.
 Lymphopenia is used especially as a prognostic cardinal finding.
-In a study conducted by Guan et al. on 1,099 COVID-19 patients, the rate of lymphopenia was found to be 83.2 % and it increased to 96.1 %, especially in critically ill patients (21).
+In the study conducted by Guan et al. with 1099 COV-ID-19 patients, the rate of lymphopenia was found to be 83.2 %, while this rate increased to 96.1 %, especially in the critically ill patients (21).
 In addition to the use of lymphopenia as a poor prognosis marker, there are also studies showing that low lymphocyte values are associated with the development of ARDS (12).

-The neutrophil/lymphocyte ratio (NLR) and lymphocyte percentage were frequently evaluated after determining the prognostic significance of lymphopenia.
-As NLR increased, the percentage of lymphocytes was found to be significantly lower in COVID-19 patients as compared to healthy volunteers, and this decrease was more obvious in the severely and critically ill patients.
-(7, 22, 23).
-It is observed that the percentage of lymphocytes tends to decrease even if the lymphocyte count is within the normal range.
-The decrease in lymphocyte percentage is thought to be developing due to the destruction of erythrocytes infected with secondary hemophagocytic lymphohistiocytosis, and thus the ferritin level increases simultaneously after destruction (5, 18).
+Neutrophil lymphocyte ratio (NLR) and lymphocyte percentage were frequently evaluated after determining the prognostic significance of lymphopenia.
+As the NLR increased, the percentage of lymphocytes was found to be significantly lower in COVID-19 patients compared to the healthy volunteers, and this decrease was more obvious in the severe and critically ill patients.
+(7, 22, 23) It was observed that the percentage of lymphocytes tends to decrease even if the lymphocyte count is within the normal range.
+The decrease in lymphocyte percentage is thought to develop due to the destruction of erythrocytes infected with secondary hemophagocytic lymphohistiocytosis, and thus ferritin level simultaneously increases after destruction (5, 18).

-Lymphopenia and ferritin are used as separate prognostic markers, but the decrease in lymphocyte percentage and increase in ferritin level appear to be related to the mutual destruction of hematological cells caused by the SARS-COV2 virus.
-The complications that develop with the cytokine storm result in multiple organ failure and death (6).
-The FLPR may be the starting point of the aggressive immune response in the patient and may be prognostically significant.
+Lymphopenia and ferritin are used as prognostic separately, but the decrease in lymphocyte percentage and increase in ferritin level appear to be related to the mutual destruction of hematological cells caused by the SARS-COV2 virus.
+Complications that develop with cytokine storm result in multiple organ failure and death (6).
+The FLPR may be the starting point of an aggressive immune response in the patient and may be prognostically significant.

-The relationship of biochemical markers with the prognosis in COVID-19 was evaluated and the increase in serum ferritin level was associated with mortality and development of ARDS (12, 24).
-In the severely/critically ill patients, the mean ferritin level was 346.39 ± 443.88 ng/mL.
+The relationship of biochemical markers with prognosis in COVID-19 disease was evaluated and increased serum ferritin level was associated with mortality and development of ARDS (12, 24).
+The mean ferritin level was $346.39 \pm 443.88$ ng/mL and high in severe / critically ill patients.